-We do not have an employment agreement with Mr. Fain.
-Mr. Fain has executed an Employee Confidentiality Non-Disclosure, Non-Compete, Non-Disparagement and Assignment Agreement in our standard form.
+There are no employment agreements in place for Mr. Manna, appointed as President and Chief Executive Officer on November 22, 2022, and for Mr. Fain.
+Mr. Manna and Mr. Fain have executed Employee Confidentiality Non-Disclosure, Non-Compete, Non-Disparagement and Assignment Agreement in our standard form.